 The LRDC will approve the Local Rural Development Plan.
 It contains information and strategy for the implementation of the measures of Axis III.
 The following measures will be implemented by the LRDCs:

-- Encouragement of tourism activities;

-- Supporting business creation and development;
+- Encouragement of tourism activities; - Supporting business creation and development; - Village renewal and development; - Conservation of rural heritage and sustainable development;

-- Village renewal;

-- Conservation of rural heritage;

-- Basic services for the rural population;